sqlxpert/10-minute-aws-client-vpn/README.md

 ```

 Edit the subnet&nbsp;ID to match the ID of a subnet in the VPN's primary (or
 sole) Availability Zone.
-There is no need to alter `CURRENT_AWS_ACCOUNT` or
+The `CURRENT_AWS_ACCOUNT` and `CURRENT_AWS_REGION`
-`CURRENT_AWS_REGION`, literals that will automatically be replaced with an AWS
+literals will automatically be replaced with an AWS account number and a region
-account number and a region code.
+code.

 ### Installing with Terraform